permissionlessweb/cw-headstash/README.md

 | `snips` | define each  `Snip120u` token included in a headstash instance
 | `viewing_key` | a viewing key (may be used in future, not now)

-### Snip120u
-Snip120u is a custom snip20 contract,with support to now set allowances when minting new tokens.
-It must be deployed before creating a headstash instance, for each token included. for each `Snip120u` defined when creating a headstash, there must be no duplicate snip120u addresses.
-There may be duplicate snip120u instances for the same token.

 ## Contract Functions